 In order to improve health outcomes and efficiently utilize South Dakota Medicaid and CHIP resources, care should be provided in, or as close to South Dakota as possible.
 Prior authorization of out-of-state services helps ensure all alternatives are considered and that seeking treatment out-of-state care is medically necessary.

-Are all services provided by and out-of-state provider subject to this requirement?
+Are all services provided by an out-of-state provider subject to this requirement?

 No. We have exempted some services from this requirement.
 Services that do not require prior authorization to be provided out-of-state include certain lab, radiology or pathology services, durable medical equipment, and pharmacy.
 These have been exempted as they are expected to be an integral part of another provider visit or procedure that will require prior authorization.
 Additionally, these services are often performed by out-of-state providers while the Medicaid recipient is physically in South Dakota.

-What process do we follow for emergency inpatient admissions or urgent situations during holidays or weekends?
+What process should providers follow for emergency inpatient admissions or urgent situations during holidays or weekends?

 If the inpatient hospitalization is the result of an emergency, the prior authorization can be granted retroactively.